KczBen/vef2-2025-e/topics.md

 v128
 ```

-The other important data type is `externref`.
-This type allows WebAssembly code to directly receive and handle JavaScript values.

 As the name suggest, this is an assembly-like language.
 While you can write it by hand, the intended way to use it is to write code in a higher level langauge, and then compile it into WASM.
 This has two primary benefits:
 * Portable code\
 You can mostly re-use the core of your desktop application on the web, without needing to re-write anything other than the UI
-* It isn't JavaScript\
+* You can mostly avoid JavaScript\
 `[] == ![]; // true`

 ### Language considerations
-[There are a number of languages you may choose from](https://github.com/appcypher/awesome-wasm-langs), but in practice, you will most likely end up using one of these three:
+[There are a number of languages you may choose from](https://github.com/appcypher/awesome-wasm-langs), but in practice, you will most likely end up using one of these three:\
-C, C++, Rust.
+C\
+C++\
+Rust\
 If you choose to write your code in C, keep security in mind.
 All of the C vulnerabilities you know (buffer overflow, use-after-free, double free, etc.) carry over to WASM!
 The Web Assembly VM runs in a sandbox, but it does not protect you from your own mistakes.

 I chose to write my project in Rust.
 Security isn't a concern for a path tracer, I simply like the language.
 It also offers a mature Web Assembly ecosystem for use in your project.